Skip to content

 Image Credit: Enrica/ ProfileTree

 Also known as the victory lighthouse in Trieste, it’s located on the hill of Gretta and belongs to one of the tallest lighthouses in the world.
 It actively serves to navigate the Gulf of Trieste and is open to the public.
-With lots of buildings and sights commemorating the First World War in Trieste, the lighthouse is no different.
-It serves as a monument to commemorate sailors who died during the First World War and its inscription says: ‘’shine in memory of those who died at sea’’.
-The Vittoria Faro is a particularly famous viewpoint in Trieste, with the interiors being able to be viewed up to the first floor.
+With many buildings and sights commemorating the First World War in Trieste, the lighthouse is no different.
+It serves as a monument to commemorate sailors who died during the First World War, and its inscription says: ‘’shine in memory of those who died at sea’’.
+The Vittoria Faro is a particularly famous viewpoint in Trieste, with the interiors being viewed up to the first floor.

 Napoleonic Road